NoSQLKnowHow/demoapp/docs/instructor-guide.md

 Use this checklist before learners join.

 - Confirm the approved slide decks are the current reviewed versions.
+- Confirm the LiveLabs event ID is for this event and works as it should
-- Open both notebooks in the target LiveLabs environment.
+- Open both notebooks in the target LiveLabs environment using the event ID.
 - Run the Data Fundamentals readiness check.
 - Run the RAG-to-Agents Oracle readiness probe.
 - Confirm Ollama responds in the RAG-to-Agents notebook.